AmanKumarSinhaGitHub/MERN/README.md

 This setup ensures a smooth user experience by guiding users back to a valid part of your application if they land on an incorrect URL.

-## Day 17 - Connect Frontend with Backend and Storing Registration Data
+## Day 17 - Connect Frontend with Backend and Store Registration Data

-On Day 17, we'll be connecting our frontend (React) to the backend (Express.js) to store user registration data in MongoDB.
-We'll cover how to set up the connection, handle CORS errors, and successfully send data from the frontend to the backend.
+On Day 17, we’ll connect our frontend (React) to the backend (Express.js) to store user registration data in MongoDB.
+We’ll cover setting up the connection, handling CORS errors, and successfully sending data from the frontend to the backend.

 ### Prerequisites